Hale, Sterne Superne (2020) – 4′

 Ave Maria (2017) – 4’

-Caritas Chamber Choir commissioned this Ave Maria for their Christmas concert in 2017, and have performed it several times since.
+Caritas Chamber Choir commissioned this Ave Maria for their Christmas concert in 2017, and have since performed it several times, including in Lille Cathedral.
 All voice parts are divided, and the upper and lower voices are frequently treated as two separate choirs.

 Come Queen of Months (2017) – 4’30’’